smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # Generic Applicability and Manageability considerations

 ## Flow session awareness
+SCONE signaling operates only over established sessions.
+The network elements MUST have means to unambiguously associate throughput advice with application flows i.e. need to be aware of established sessions.
+Each session is bound to an IP address and port, ensuring SCONE packets are routed precisely without affecting unrelated traffic.

 ## Per-Flow Signaling
+Throughput advice is applied on a per-4-tuple basis.
+Network elements MUST to maintain flow-specific context to ensure signaling correctness.
+This enables applications to receive targeted throughput advice while preventing unintended impact on unrelated flows.

 ## QoS awareness
+Networks can enforce Quality of Service (QoS) by enabling different techniques and protocols.
+Network operators may want to enforce separate QoS for SCONE enabled flows.
+In such cases, the network element can remain unaware of such QoS as if it just provides the thoughput advice in the SCONE packet.
+However, the network operator SHOULD be able to identify the SCONE enabled flow and have mechanism to provide differentiated treatment in the network.

 ## SCONE Hint to the Network
+SCONE-aware applications MUST provide hints to the network element, enabling it to generate appropriate throughput advice for a given 4-tuple.
+Such hints prevent unnecessary default rate-limiting and allow the network to generate the maximum allowable bit rate.
+Hints also reduce CPU overhead by eliminating flow classification for SCONE awareness.

 ## Retransmission of Advised Bit-Rate
+Packet loss or non-delivery of SCONE advice reduces effectiveness.
+Both network elements and applications SHOULD support retransmission or periodic re-sending of SCONE packets to ensure reliable delivery.
+Conformance depends on both network and endpoint behavior.

 ## Frequency of Updates
 The rate at which SCONE updates are issued depends on flow characteristics and available computational resources.
 Excessively frequent updates may increase CPU load on network elements responsible for generating throughput advice, while infrequent updates may reduce advisory effectiveness.
-Telecommunications Service Providers may consider defining an adjustable update intervals based on application requirements, network capacity, and operational constraints.
+Network Providers MAY consider defining an adjustable update intervals based on application requirements, network capacity, and operational constraints.
+SCONE protocol defines a minimum of 67s interval for producing SCONE packets [Editor's note: put the reference here].

+## Dynamic Updates

+ Networks may enforce dynamic rate limits during a sessions due to:

+   *  Changes in access network Type (requiring updated throughput advice).

+   *  Changes in subscriber policy (exceeding usage thresholds).

+   *  Frequency of updates to maximum allow throughput

+   *  Periodic refreshes of maximim allowable throughput (Define timers for optimal and/or maximum update periodicity).

+In such cases, the network element SHOULD to be able to initiate SCONE Packets to provide the required throughput updates or the SCONE packets need to be produced by the applications in sufficient frequency.

 ## Monitoring and Logging
-SCONE signaling maybe integrated into existing OSS/NMS frameworks to enable monitoring, troubleshooting, and fault isolation.
+SCONE signaling maybe integrated into existing network operations/management frameworks to enable monitoring, troubleshooting, and fault isolation.
 For example, metrics of interest can include:

   - Rate of SCONE advisory messages issued per session